elmaso1620/troweprice/README.md

 1. All characters aside from letters are excluded from calculating the word length e.g. punctuation like full stops, comma's, quotation marks etc.
 2. A sentence may include more than one word with the same shortest/longest length.
 As such, the find methods return a Collection of Word objects.
 Word objects are used to encapsulate both the word value and length.
 ## Building the Project
-The project is built using Maven and can be built from the command line e.g from a Linux
+The project can be built using Maven and requires JDK 1.8+.
+To build from the command line:
 ```
 cd <project directory>
 mvn install